Thinus01/Math_Magicians/README.md

 # 📖 [Math Magicians] <a name="about-project"></a>

-> I have built a this project using HTML, CSS and JavaScript .
+> I have built a this project using HTML, CSS, JavaScript and React.

 **[Math Magicians]**